5716/emoji-guesser/README.md

 - **Normal**: 16 cards, 45 seconds.
 - **Hard**: 16 cards, 30 seconds.

-Complete the game, and you’ll see a **confetti effect**!
-Celebrate your win and keep trying to beat your best score.

 ## 🚀 **Features**:
 - **Responsive design**: The game adjusts to different screen sizes, so you can play on any device.
 - **Smooth animations**: Includes smooth transitions and flip effects for card matching.